 15. Use a Dedicated IP Address

 These best practices can help you create a targeted and effective campaign that increases your chances of success.
-Remember to always respect LinkedIn’s terms of service and the privacy of potential leads.
+Remember always to respect LinkedIn’s terms of service and the privacy of potential leads.

 The LinkedIn Automation Limitations You Must Keep in Mind